Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Selection rules on from Tsunogai's derivation algebra Selection rules on betasv from Tsunogai's derivation algebra

 \subsubsection{Summary}

 In this section, we have demonstrated in detail how (specific linear combinations of) the modular functions $\FFpm{s}{m}{k}$ appear in the generating series of MGFs.
-On the one hand, the integral- or lattice-sum representations of MGFs manifest that they are modular forms; on the other hand, their differential equations \cite{DHoker:2016mwo, Gerken:2019cxz} rule out iterated integrals of holomorphic cusp forms.
+On the one hand, the representations of MGFs as lattice sums or integrals over torus punctures manifest that they are modular forms; on the other hand, their differential equations \cite{DHoker:2016mwo, Gerken:2019cxz} rule out iterated integrals of holomorphic cusp forms.
 These requirements have been explicitly confirmed for the $\beta^{\rm sv}$-contributions (\ref{select.1}) to modular invariant MGFs at depth two and a wide range of weights.

 By reorganising the shuffle irreducible $\beta^{\rm sv}$ of depth two in terms of $\cFFpm{s}{m}{k}$, the accompanying derivations in (\ref{select.1}) conspire to specific combinations $\ourh^d_{p,q}$ of commutators defined in (\ref{seceq4.22}) that are singled out by representation theory of $\SLtwoZ$.
 More importantly, these combinations $\ourh^d_{p,q}$ were identified by Pollack \cite{Pollack} to streamline relations in the derivation algebra.
 By rewriting parts of the generating series (\ref{select.1}) in terms of $\cFFpm{s}{m}{k}$ and $\ourh^d_{p,q}$, we have exhibited the interplay between Pollack's relations and the dropout of the modular completions $\Hpm_{\Delta_{2s}}$ from the generating series of MGFs at depth two.
 These findings are consistent with the main result of this work that not all linear combinations of $\FFpm{s}{m}{k}$ can be represented by $\bsv$ of depth one and two, powers of $y$ and odd zeta values.